localpreservation/localpreservation.github.io/2016-ncptt-media-grant.md

 This secondary audience may be using these resources to educate themselves or as a resource to support their own teaching/education efforts, e.g. leading workshops, linking to resources in correspondence with partners, etc.

-Our resources will also be organized around **specific audience needs and goals**.
-Different [learning pathways](http://edglossary.org/learning-pathway/) could include:

-- how to research and document historic buildings and neighborhoods
-- how to organize heritage program for neighborhood residents
-- how to plan and execute an advocacy campaign to protect a threatened landmark

-**Provide a distribution plan to reach the target audience. **

-Direct strategies for distribution:
+Our distribution plan for reaching this audience includes

-- Social media for Local Preservation School
+- Continuing outreach on social media for the Local Preservation School
-- Email newsletter for Local Preservation School
+- Growing an email newsletter for Local Preservation School
-- Conference workshops at local/statewide preservation conferences
+- Presenting related workshops at local/statewide preservation conferences
-- Partnerships with national/statewide/local preservation advocacy organizations
+- Building partnerships with national/statewide/local preservation advocacy organizations and cross-promoting collaboratively built resources

-Indirect strategies for distribution:

-- Encouraging social media promotion by contributors, collaborators and learners
+- Encouraging contributors, collaborators and learners to promote Local Preservation School resources to colleagues and neighbors

 ### Costs